Designation:

 Manually upward-folding wingtips (about 20 inches long) were incorporated so that the plane could fit the deck elevators of the Imperial Navy’s aircraft carriers.
 This modification resulted in a change of designation to Navy Type 0 Carrier Fighter Model 21.

 During the first year of the Pacific War, the standard shipboard fighter serving with the US Navy was the Grumman F4F Wildcat.
-The A6M2 was superior to the F4F Wildcat in speed, climb rate, and maneuverability, but the Wildcat had better firepower and was more robust.
+The A6M2 was superior to the F4F Wildcat in speed, climb rate, and manoeuvrability, but the Wildcat had better firepower and was more robust.
 In a dive the two aircraft were fairly equal, but the turning circle of the Zero Fighter was very much smaller than that of the Wildcat by virtue of its lower wing loadings.

 A6M2-N “Rufe”